bajrangCoder/acode-plugin-acodex/readme.md

    - In the AcodeX terminal, **click the Display button**, which will copy and execute the `export DISPLAY` command.
    - Start your GUI app in the terminal, and it will open in the integrated viewer.

-   > [!Tip]
+> [!TIP]
 > Always verify that the `export DISPLAY` command was executed successfully before launching your GUI application.

-   > [!Note]
+> [!NOTE]
 > the display env variable command needs to run once in a terminal session

 ### Why is there no selection context menu?